Head of Community Resilience & Assets

 Lead a team ensuring Napier is ready for tomorrow — resilient, prepared, and supported by safe, sustainable assets.

 Are you a strategic thinker with a heart for community impact?
 Do you thrive in fast-paced environments where customer service, forward planning, and real-world outcomes intersect?
-At Napier City Council, we’re seeking a proactive, people-focused leader to drive the future of community services—where resilience, safety, and long-term sustainability are at the core.
+At Napier City Council, we’re looking for a proactive, people-focused leader to drive the future of community services—where resilience, assets, safety, and long-term sustainability are at the core.

 This is more than a leadership opportunity—it’s your chance to influence how we protect, plan, and provide for our community in meaningful and lasting ways.

-- Provide strategic leadership across community resilience, emergency management, and building assets, aligning work programmes with Council’s long-term goals.
+- Providing strategic leadership across community resilience, emergency management, and building assets, aligning work programmes with Council’s long-term goals.

-- Champion community wellbeing through inclusive programmes, engagement, and initiatives that strengthen resilience.
+- Championing community wellbeing through inclusive programmes, engagement, and initiatives that strengthen resilience.

-- Oversee asset management, renewals, maintenance, and capital works to optimise performance and ensure safe, adaptable facilities.
+- Empowering subject matter experts to ensure effective asset management, renewals, maintenance, and capital works, optimising performance and ensuring safe, adaptable facilities for our community.

-- Lead complex projects and programmes, promoting accountability, quality delivery, and measurable outcomes.
+- Leading complex projects and programmes, promoting accountability, quality delivery, and measurable outcomes.

-- Build strong partnerships across iwi, community groups, emergency services, and government agencies to support integrated, resilient service delivery.
+- Building strong partnerships across iwi, community groups, emergency services, and government agencies to support integrated, resilient service delivery.

 He kōrero mōhou - About You